tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/媒体处理/任务接口/转码任务接口/批量拉取转码任务_intl_en.md

 ## Feature Description

-The API (`DescribeMediaJobs`) is used to pull tasks that meet specified conditions.
+The API (`DescribeMediaJobs`) is used to pull jobs that meet specified conditions.

 ## Request